-A copywriter creates content that engages the reader, gives them some value and in turn helps in improving the marketing communication of businesses.
-Writing a web copy is different from writing newspaper articles or novels.
-A web copy aims to steal the audience attention.
+A copywriter creates content that engages the reader, gives them some value and helps in improving the marketing communication of businesses.
+Writing a web copy differs from writing newspaper articles or novels.
+A web copy aims to steal the audience’s attention.
 Keep it throughout the article and let the reader leave with a value.
-But make no mistake this job is not easy.
+But make no mistake, this job is demanding.
 The average attention span of humans is 8 seconds, that is one second less than that of a goldfish.
 This itself explains the complexities involved in attracting attention.
 The job of a content writer involves research about the company, market analysis, crafting content, promoting content, analyzing results, strategizing and a lot more.
 It involves so much work that it is best to describe it with a JD (job description).

 Job Description of a Copywriter:

-To explain in detail about what do copywriter do, here is sample job description of a copywriter who is employed at a digital marketing agency.
-The roles and responsibilities vary according to the company’s structure and industry but many key responsibilities remain the same.
+To explain about what copywriter do, here is sample job description of a copywriter who is employed at a digital marketing agency.
+The roles and responsibilities vary according to the company’s structure and industry, but many key responsibilities remain the same.
 Thus, this should suffice in explaining what does copywriters do.

 As a content writer, you are required to frame the content strategy for the business, work in collaboration with the marketing and sales team and aim towards achieving maximum ROI in marketing with your content.